 The reserve is home to a variety of birds which are delightful to watch and identify.
 Red-knobbed coots and other aquatic birds reside on the dam too.

 There are numerous picnic spots available on the reserve, one of the most enjoyable being at the top of our tallest mountain – its summit being 400 meters higher than Table Mountain!
 An evening picnic under the magnificent starry sky makes for an ideal setting to get engaged.
+Currently we do not have any catering services on the reserve but please enquire and we can see where we can assist.

 A fascinating aspect of Drie Kuilen is the rock art that is present here.
 Three sites have been discovered thus far.
 Please enquire about the availability of this activity as floods have recently washed away part of the route which is used to access the rock art site.
 Due to the sensitivity of the site, all groups need to be accompanied to view the rock art.